eburns10/ECLIPSE/README.md

 - original_barcode: name of column in Seurat meta.data
 - write_folder: path to a directory where you want the temporary file written.
 Shouldn't be the same directory that has the original TCR files
 - format: Ignore this unsure you are using older TCR contig files that store blank data as "None" instead of "".
 If this is the case, list `format = "None"`

+## tcrDoubletDetect Function Arguments
+- object: Seurat object
+- filter: by default TRUE, FALSE will not remove any cells and instead only visualizes nCountRNA vs. TCR chain count.
+- singleChainCount: 2 by default.
+This is the maximum number of TCR alpha or TCR chains that be in each cell.
+If cells have more than this amount, they will be filtered out.
+- totalChainCount: no default threshold.
+This is the maximum number of total TCR chains (alpha + beta) that can be in each cell.
+If cells have more than this amount, they will be filtered out.

 ## Example Code